Artistic Team

 In 2009 Jonathon created and launched ‘Social Inclusion Week’ making Australia the only country in the world to celebrate Social Inclusion nationally, and in September 2012 launched his vision for the future of arts, cultural and wellbeing programs and training for those experiencing homelessness and disadvantage with the ‘School of Hard Knocks’ and 'Play It Forward' in 2018.

-Music Director - Choir of Opportunity, Voices of Moonee Valley & CASEY SINGS!
+Co Music Director - Voices of Moonee Valley &

 Liane Keegan